jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/daexim.md

 **daexim - datastore export import**
 ## Introduction

-Frinx daexim is a fork from ODL's daexim project.
+FRINX daexim is a fork from ODL's daexim project.
 It contains several modifications aimed at improved import and export:

 ## Important files
 After daexim export, the following files and folders are created in the karaf folder: